DS-100/fa23/gradproject.md

   - What are the models you plan to use?
 Why would the model be a good fit for your project?
 What are potential pitfalls you could run into?
   - What is your goal for the project?
 What are the expected deliverables?

 - **EDA:** Show the results from your EDA work.
-For both parts, you should include:
+You should include:
   - **Data Sampling and Collection**
     - How was the data collected?
     - Was there any potential bias introduced in the sampling process?